 Particularly if the performance you seek is a higher state of consciousness with the cosmic forces of the universe and in particular, aquatic infragravity waves.

-And yeah, while campervans, full moons, bohemia, long hair, kimonos, sandals, tie dye, vaguely ‘Eastern’ philosophies, a rejection of the rat race ideal and a number of other things that were possibly cool when your parents were and surfing have long had aesthetic and ideological cross-overs, they are also known as the identifiers of the hallucinogen imbiber.
+And yeah, while campervans, full moons, bohemia, long hair, kimonos, sandals, tie dye, vaguely ‘Eastern’ philosophies, a rejection of the rat race ideal and a number of other things that were possibly cool when your parents were young and surfing have long had aesthetic and ideological cross-overs, they are also known as the identifiers of the hallucinogen imbiber.

 We should probably state here that most of the substances on this list are illegal in most countries, so anyone indulging is committing a criminal act by partaking… Although it wasn’t that long ago that being gay and ‘taping songs off the radio’* was against the law, sometimes you gots to go by your own moral compass, over the law of the land.